 The Transformer Advantage product family offers a variety of relay options.
 Some choices are made when the Advantage is specified and ordered.
 Other choices are made during installation and setup.
-The following information will help make the best use of this flexibility.
+The following information will help make the best use of this flexibility in units with AMT200 series firmware.

 Relay terminology used in the Transformer Advantage documentation: